 The drug also changed the way health agencies like the World Health Organization looked at HIV prevention.
 This meant that more people went on the drug to prevent infection.
 With consistent and correct use, the drug could prevent infection and make viral loads in HIV positive people undetectable.

-Patients may have opted to take Truvada over other drugs because its makers hailed it as a “miracle drug.”
+Additionally, patients may have opted to take Truvada over other drugs because its makers hailed it as a “miracle drug.”
+If you took Truvada because of Gilead’s claims, contact us today.
+A Truvada Lawsuit Lawyer is ready to answer your call.

 While TDF in combination with other antiretroviral drugs helped HIV patients from developing full-blown AIDS, the medication also had serious side effects that Gilead failed to warn about.
-These side effects include:
+The health risks associated with Truvada include the following:

 - Brittle bones